 Caregivers’ Support Group

-The group meets twice a month on the 2nd and 4th Monday evenings from 7:30 to 9 pm in the Library.
-The leaders, Mary Welker and Pamela Blumgart, are trained professionals and would be happy to talk with you about how this group might serve your needs.
+The group meets twice a month on the 2nd and 4th Monday evenings from 6:30 to 7:30 pm in the Library.
+We are taking summer 2017 off; look for an announcement about restarting in the fall or get in touch.
+Pamela Blumgart leads the group and would be happy to talk with you about how this group might serve your needs.

 Lay Eucharistic Ministry